 Perlozzo signed with the New York Mets finishing out his playing career in 1981 with the AAA Tidewater Tides as a player-coach, batting .207 (17 for 82) with 1 HR and 4 RBI.
 Perlozzo finished his minor league career with a career .265 average, 12 HR's and 277 RBI.

 Perlozzo became a manager in the Mets minor league system following the end of his playing days.
 In 1982, he managed the New York-Penn League Little Falls Mets to a 38-38 record, which was good for third place.
 The Mets promoted Perlozzo in 1983 to manage the A Lynchburg Mets, where he went 96-43 and won the Carolina League title and was named Carolina League Manager of the Year.
 Again, in 1984, Perlozzo was promoted to the AA Jackson Mets where he finished 83-53, which was good for first and won the Texas League crown.
 He was named Manager of the Year by Baseball America.
 Success continued for Perlozzo and the Jackson Mets in 1985, as he led them to a 73-63 record which was another first-place record and another championship, which was Perlozzo's third straight.
 This earned Perlozzo a promotion to the AAA Tidewater Tides in 1986, where he led them to a 74-66 record which was good for 4th place.
 Perlozzo ended his minor league managerial career with a 364-263 (.581) record in five seasons.

 Major League Coach and Managerial Career

-Perlozzo returned to Seattle, as the Mariners hired him on November 16, 2007 to be their new third base coach.
-He then joined the 2008 World Series Champion Philadelphia Phillies as their third base coach, for the 2009 season.
+Perlozzo returned to Seattle, as the Mariners hired him on November 16, 2007 to be their new third base coach for 2008.
+He then joined the 2008 World Series Champion Philadelphia Phillies as their third base coach for the 2009 season.